ubioptronics/hMC-GRT/README.md

 These codes have been modified from the original MC codes written by Karhtik Vishwanath, which was created to model a fluorescent lifetime in a multi-layred turbid media containing multi-fluorophores.
 The modified codes here have been verified against the standard MC codes and their application has been showcased in assessing the performance of a depth-resolved fluorescence spectroscopy.
 Further detailed explantation about how the codes work and their validation results are reported in the manuscript "Ray-Traced Monte Carlo Simulation for Fluorescence Measurement in Turbid Media", which will be available once published.

-Whernever these codes are used, please cite papers below.
+Whenever these codes are used, please cite papers below.

 1. K. Vishwanath, B. W. Pogue, and M.-A. Mycek, "Quantitative fluorescence lifetime spectroscopy in turbid media: comparison of theoretical, experimental and computational methods," Physics in Medicine and Biology 47, 3387-3405 (2002).